• NewJerseyAlmanac.com: Gateway to New Jersey Information

 Nursing is regulated by the New Jersey Board of Nursing established in 1912 by state law, which certifies nursing schools and other educational programs and licenses individual nurses who have met designated standards, including passage of the National Council Licensure Examination.
 Nursing is categorized in various occupational classifications.
 Licensed practical nurses (LPNs) can often complete their education in less than one year of full-time study with the award of a diploma or certificate for licensure; registered nurses (RNs) may obtain an Associate's degree normally taking two years for entry-level RN jobs and also pursue a four-year Bachelor's degree needed for nursing specialties.
 A few nursing schools also offer master's and doctoral programs for nurses generally seeking supervisory, administrative or academic positions in health care.
 In New Jersey and the nation, nurses also are attempting to gain greater recognition as professionals by being licensed as physician assistants; nurse practitioners; nurse midwives; and other designations intended to identify advanced or specialty training.

-Nurses with advanced degrees or specializations may have incomes well above $100,000.
+Nurses with advanced degrees or specializations may have annual incomes well above $100,000.

 * New Jersey State Nurses Association